georgedorn/blog/src/python/werkzeug_and_uwsgi.rst

  __debugger__/?cmd=resource&f=source.png

 What's the fix?
-Rewrite some of the environ coming from uwsgi, using a middleware in your wsgi handler module:
+Rewrite some of the environ coming from uWSGI, using a middleware in your wsgi handler module:

 .. code-block:: python